 What the speaker would do isn’t clear, but it could potentially read notes back to you, or work in combination with the phone’s speakers for louder audio.

-An iris scanner is a likely Note 8 inclusion, given that the Note 7 had one, though the fingerprint scanner is sure to return too.
+An iris scanner is a likely Note 8 inclusion, given that the Note 7 had one, and apparently it will be more secure this time, though the fingerprint scanner is sure to return too.
 The phone is also likely to be dust and water resistant, have a microSD card slot and charge via USB Type-C, given that its predecessor did.

 An AI assistant, built by some of Siri’s creators, and likely to be called Bixby, is also an obvious addition, since Samsung has already confirmed it for the Galaxy S8.